National Dean of Presiding Members praises Bagbin’s first officiation as Speaker | News Ghana

 Mr Bagbin, hosted President Akufo-Addo cordially in Parliament and officiated his investiture for a second term in the August House.

-He said NDC’s Presidential Candidate, John Mahama, was in court challenging the election results declared for Akufo-Addo by the Electoral Commission and many feared that Mr Bagbin who was a respected elder of NDC would also walk away from Parliament to scuttle the investiture of Nana Akufo-Addo.
+He said NDC’s Presidential Candidate, John Mahama, was in court challenging the election results the Electoral Commission declared for Akufo-Addo and many feared that Mr Bagbin who was a respected elder of NDC would also walk away from Parliament to scuttle the investiture of Nana Akufo-Addo.

 That he said would have meant a major embarrassment for Ghana as many Heads of State from around Africa and other dignitaries from the diplomatic community had already arrived for the investiture.